 Joy gave me a shopping list.
 From this list, I had to cross out anything I wasn't willing to eat, or foods I don't like.
-The list is pretty long and didn't make it too hard to create a meal plan; which she helped me with.
-You should have breakfast, snack, lunch and dinner everyday at the same time.
+The list is pretty long and it wasn’t too hard to create a meal plan; which she helped me with.
+You should have breakfast, snack, lunch, and dinner everyday at the same time.

-Joy also went through my pantry and refrigerator, sh took out anything I shouldn't be eating, and explained why.
+Joy also went through my pantry and refrigerator, she took out anything I shouldn't be eating, and explained why.

 In conclusion, is consulting a nutritionist worth it?

-If you have no internet, no self-motivation or just don't know where to start then yes, you should get a nutritionist.
-A nutritionist is also a great option for people who have a current health issue (digestion, acne, weight, etc.), and tired of diets.
+If you have no Internet, self-motivation, or just don't know where to start, then yes.
+You should consult a nutritionist.
+A nutritionist is also a great option for people who have a current health issue (digestion, acne, weight, etc.), and are tired of diets.

 A few key points from the nutritionist: